Rules Download PDF

 a) The Technical Panel The Technical Panel – consisting of musicians and experts – will listen to all the songs uploaded and select 9 finalists out of the total of 10.
 The Technical Panel reserves the right to select less than 9 bands if it deems the level of technical and artistic quality of the contestants to be unsatisfactory.

-2) IDENTIFICATION OF THE WINNER DURING LIVE PERFORMANCES The 10 finalists thus identified will be given the opportunity to perform as part of the official programme of Umbria Jazz ‘19 from Wednesday 17 July to Friday 19 July based on a schedule that will be defined in relation to the official event programme and will be disclosed to the parties concerned a few days before the performance date.
+2) IDENTIFICATION OF THE WINNER DURING LIVE PERFORMANCES The 10 finalists thus identified will be given the opportunity to perform as part of the official programme of Umbria Jazz ‘19 from Monday 15 July to Wednesday 17 July based on a schedule that will be defined in relation to the official event programme and will be disclosed to the parties concerned a few days before the performance date.
 During the performances, the artists will be assessed live by the Artistic Panel chaired by Paolo Fresu, which will evaluates the contestants based on the originality of the project and the technical and artistic quality of the execution and will declare the overall winner of the 2019 edition at its sole discretion.

 ARTICLE 6 | THE PRIZES